liangv21/ebtmap/README.md

 Through SnapMap, we hope to assist low-income individuals with finding the best supermarkets and resources for their SNAP/EBT card, therefore resulting in significant savings, easier outreach to assistance, and general convenience.

-This project utilized the Leaflet and d3 libraries for map creating and csv parsing, respectively, and primarily focused on HTML, CSS, and JavaScript.
+This project utilized the Leaflet and d3 libraries for map creating and csv parsing, respectively, and primarily focused on HTML, CSS, JavaScript, and Python.
 Our data sources are listed below:

 - https://www.fns.usda.gov/snap/state-directory#snap-state-list-popup-content
 - https://www.fns.usda.gov/snap/retailer/historicaldata